rust-lang/book/src/ch10-03-lifetime-syntax.md

 struct so that we can use the lifetime parameter in the body of the struct definition.

-The `main` function here creates an instance of the `Important` struct that holds a reference to the first sentence of the `String` owned by the variable `novel`.
+The `main` function here creates an instance of the `ImportantExcerpt` struct that holds a reference to the first sentence of the `String` owned by the variable `novel`.

 ### Lifetime Elision